Frequently Asked Questions

 • Medical conditions

 At Leonard Stanley we work in partnership with parents to ensure all our children are happy at school and can access the curriculum.
 This may involve creating a 'My Plan' with short–term achievable targets and regular reviews of the child’s progress towards them.
-Children with a Special Need may have additional help in a small group with one our Teaching Assistants.For more information please see our School Offer, Department of Education (DoE) Parents Guide and our Special Educational Needs Policy document on our website.
+Children with a Special Need may have additional help in a small group with one our Teaching Assistants.For more information please see our School Offer, Department of Education (DoE) Parents Guide and our Special Educational Needs and Disability Policy document on our website.

 Assessment is an everyday part of a teacher’s role.
 We learn a lot about a child through observation, asking questions, setting tasks, giving instructions and marking work as well as through traditional 'pencil and paper' tests.